respi-project/website/content/en/post/2020-03-20-covid-19-response-searching-for-emerging-market-ventilation-systems/index.md

 * Be compatible with standard COTS catheter mount fittings (15mm Male 22mm Female)
 * Fail SAFE, ideally generating a clear alarm on failure.
 Failure modes to be alarmed include (but are not limited to) pressure loss and O2 loss.

+**Notes form openmedical.earth**:

-**Note form openmedical.earth**: If hande air with high oxygen percentage like 80%  you MUST take into account that oxygen is a very reactive gas.
+* If you handle air with high oxygen percentage like 80%  you MUST take into account that oxygen is a very reactive gas.
 If your pipe system has some leakage it is very likely that your hardware will oxidize quickly.
 This might be a challenge for copperbased circuit boards!
+* running a venilator for 14 days, 24 hours a day with 12 to 20 cycles/breaths per minute means: your ventilator MUST work reliable for 240.000 to 400.000 breath/cycles -> that's quite an impressive number!